 Adding the Next Color

 - You will notice that you don't finish your fourth hdc.
 Instead, you pull your next color through the last three loops.
-This ensures that your color blocks look solid.
+This ensures that your color block looks solid.

-- As you work the next four stitches, you carry the first color along and work it into the work by working your hdc around the secondary yarn strand, so that it is carried inside the stitches.
-This way, when you need to work the next set of four stitches with the other color, your yarn strand is at the ready.
+- As you work the next four stitches in the second color, you carry the first color along and incorporate it into the work by working your hdc around the yarn strand so that it is carried inside the stitches.
+This way, when you need to work the next set of four stitches with this first color, your yarn strand is at the ready.